angelpolotorres/tailwind-digitalocean-clone/README.md

 npm install
 ```

-And start the Vite development servir with
+And start the Vite development server with

 ```
 npm run dev